Your Brain-Spine Connection

-Here’s the key part: the quality and character of the input, determines the quality of output.
+Here’s the key part: the quality and character of the input determine the quality of output.

 Spine Problems Damage Your Brain

-The most numerous type of signal that travels to your brain are known as proprioception.
+The most numerous type of signal that travels to your brain is known as proprioception.
 Now, that may sound like a very technical bit of jargon, but proprioception simply means position sensation.

 Here’s the key point:

 When your spine is subluxated, the position sensation joints of your spine send abnormal, asymmetrical, distorted signals to your brain.
 Over time, this imbalance in sensation (neurological electrical signals) traveling through your nervous system to your brain can cause one side of your brain to have less of a charge (a lower level of excitation).